Tenza/configurations/ArchLinux Installation/3 - Base System XOrg.md

 ##### (1) (Recommended) Sudo

 To grant `sudo` access to the new user, the `sudo` configuration file `/etc/sudoers` has to be edited with the `visudo` command.
 The `visudo` command locks the sudoers file, saves edits to a temporary file, and checks that file's grammar before copying it to `/etc/sudoers`.
 Any error in this file can render the `sudo` command unusable, so always edit it with `visudo` to prevent errors.
-Also, the `visudo` opens by default with the `vi` editor, but it also honors use of the `VISUAL` and `EDITOR` enviroment variables.
+Also, the `visudo` opens by default with the `vi` editor, but it also honors use of the `VISUAL` and `EDITOR` environment variables.
 So in order to open `visudo` with `nano`, set the `EDITOR` before calling `visudo`.

 <pre>
 EDITOR=nano visudo